 Thanksgiving Safety Tips & Travel Tips

 This Thanksgiving holiday, more than 13 million Americans will travel to spend the holiday with friends and family, leaving their homes empty for opportunistic burglars.
+Follow these Thanksgiving safety tips to ensure your family's safety this holiday season.

 - Remove fall-related objects that might allow access to your home.
 For example, ladders for cleaning leaves out of gutters can be used to enter a window or scale a fence